 Don’t hire the first editor you find.
 Find one who has worked in your genre.
 Make sure to find a few to compare and get a few sample edits to compare as well.
 Also, decide what kind of editing you’re looking for: developmental, copy editing, line editing, etc.

-Get multiple quotes and be weary of ones who seem like a good deal – it’s probably too good to be true.
+Get multiple quotes and be weary of ones that seem like a good deal – it’s probably too good to be true.
 I had quotes that ranged from $200 up to $2000 (prices will also depend on the length of your book).

 4. Sample Edits

 The editor should offer a test edit for you, normally 1000 words or so.
-If they don’t offer that, I would politely decline & move onto the next one.
+If they don’t offer that, I would politely decline & move on to the next one.
 You want to make sure that they are as good as they say they are!

 I can’t stress this enough.
 One thing I LOVE about my editor is his quick communication.
 I know if I send him an email I’ll hear back from him within the hour.
 If you send out a request & don’t hear back for weeks, or they disappear in the middle of discussing what you want to do – run the other way.
 Make sure you find someone that’s reliable.